 At the risk of sounding trite, I’m desperate to emphasise here that we do not know the end of the story.
 We don’t know how God will use our children’s suffering for their good and for His glory.

 However desperate things may look now for your birth children, the situation may end up much, much better than if you’d never adopted.
 You and I simply don’t know yet.
 With an eternal perspective, and a trust in a God who, in all things, “works for the good of those who love him” (Romans 8:28), we can hold onto hope.
-We were called to adopt, and now we’re called simply to trust.
+We were called to adoption with a birth child (or several), and now we’re called simply to trust.

 (And, for more encouragement, you could read Looking Suffering in the Eye.)